8.8 cm Raketenwerfer 43

 The 8.8 cm Raketenwerfer 43 Puppchen (Note: Many sources refer to this weapon as Püppchen, German for "little doll".
 The official name was Puppchen without the umlaut.) was an 88 mm calibre reusable anti-tank rocket launcher developed by Nazi Germany during World War II.

-Raketenwerfer 43 was given to infantry to bolster their anti-tank capability.
-The weapon was fired from a small two-wheeled gun carriage which fired a percussion-primed, rocket-propelled, fin-stabilized grenade RPzB.
+The Raketenwerfer 43 was given to the infantry to bolster their anti-tank capability.
+The weapon was fired from a small two-wheeled gun carriage and fired a percussion-primed, rocket-propelled, fin-stabilized grenade - RPzB.
 Gr.
-4312 with a shaped charge warhead.
+4312 - with a shaped charge warhead.
 The grenade had a shorter tailboom of 490 mm compared to the 650 mm tailboom for the electrically-primed grenade RPzB.
 Gr.
-4322 for the Panzerschreck.
-Both grenades used identical warhead and fuzing.
+4322 for the Panzerschreck. antitank rocket launcher Both grenades used identical warhead and fuzing.